Short-term residential treatment center for teen depression | ThreePeaks Ascent

 39 Symptoms Parents Should Know

 Is your teenager in crisis?
-It's crucial for parents to recognize and understand the signs of depression.
+It's crucial for parents to recognize and understand teen depression signs.
 Explore our comprehensive guide on the 39 signs of depression in teens, equipping you with the knowledge to identify and address their struggles.

 Don't navigate this challenging journey alone.
 At ThreePeaks Ascent, a nature-based residential treatment center for teens, we are here to support you.
 Take our teen depression test and see if a nature-based therapy program can help your family.